tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 ### dm.global_vars
 A reference to DM's `global`, in the form of datum userdata.
 Subject to the same limitations as `dm.world`

+### dm.usr
+A weak reference to DM's `usr`.
+As a rule of thumb, this is a reference to the mob of the client who triggered the chain of procs leading to the execution of lua code.
+The following is a list of what `usr` is for the most common ways of executing lua code:
+- For resumes and awakens, which are generally executed by the MC, `usr` is (most liekly) null.
+- `SS13.wait` queues a resume, which gets executed by the MC.
+Therefore, `usr` is null after `SS13.wait` finishes.
+- For chunk loads, `usr` is generally the current mob of the admin that loaded that chunk.
+- For function calls done from the lua editor, `usr` is the current mob of the admin calling the function.
+- `SS13.register_signal` creates a `/datum/callback` that gets executed by the `SEND_SIGNAL` macro for the corresponding signal.
+As such, `usr` is the mob that triggered the chain of procs leading to the invocation of `SEND_SIGNAL`.

 ---

 ## Task management